kosmas12/xmusic/README.md

 C:\\Users\\username\\Desktop\\Pause Test.wav
 ```

 After you type in the path and press Enter, your file will play.
 The only way to pause files right now is by holding A on a controller that was connected before running XMusic.
-Keyboard support will be added soon.
+Keyboard support will be added in the future.

 On Xbox, you will be presented with a file selector to choose your file from